spacemeshos/svm/docs/go-spacemesh-integration.md

 <br/>

 The steps:
-1. Wallet UX picks the required template.
+1. Wallet UX user picks the required template.
 For `go-spacemesh` v0.2 the template will always be the `MultiSig Wallet`.
 1. The `spawn app` interface is displayed with constructor input fields derived from the `App Template ABI`.

    Special attention should be given to the `value` field, which is part of the `Transaction Envelope`.
-   The balance of the `spawned-app` will be set to that `value`. (it will be transfered from the app's creator balance).
+   The balance of the `spawned-app` will be initialized with `value`. (it will be transfered from the app's creator balance).

    TOD: how to derive the `gas_price` ?

-   Both `value` and `gas_price` are part of any app spawning.

 1. User fills-in the constructor fields.
 1. The estimated required `gas_limit` is shown to the user.
 1. If user (app creator) has enough balance also for the `gas_limit` he may click the `Spawn App` button.